SilvenNorbruis/Rummisolver/README.md

 A real life cheatscript for Rummikup...

-The goal of this project is to make a algorithm that find the best possible Rummikup plays.
+The goal of this project is to make a algorithm that finds the best possible legal Rummikup plays.
 First find a legal opening play, then find the best legal play with the heighest amount of tiles used.

 For the best userexperience the plan is to use computervision to take a picture of the players board, and the tiles in the wild to use as input for the Rummikup algorithm.